-- Ordinary matter is transformed into vegetable or animal matter, but - "No chemist on earth can make out of the earth a piece of sugar, but a vegetable can do it." - So, there is something special about living things that sets them apart
+- Ordinary matter is transformed into vegetable or animal matter, but - "No chemist on earth can make out of the earth a piece of sugar, but a vegetable can do it." - This gives context to Wöhler's excitement after synthesizing urea-chemists could, it seemed, make organic compounds

-For Hunter this is the fact that they can only be - made by living things - Hunter's claim gives context to Wöhler's excitement after synthesizing urea-chemists could, it seemed, make organic compounds
+Marie François Xavier Bichat (1771 - 1802)

-Marie François Xavier Bichat (1771-1802)
+• "Life consists in the sum of the functions, by which death is resisted"

-- "Life consists in the sum of the functions, by which death is resisted' - "The measure, then, of life in general, is the difference which exists between the effort of exterior power, and that of interior resistance." - What is meant by saying life is resisting death?
+- "The measure, then, of life in general, is the difference which exists between the effort of exterior power, and that of interior resistance." - What is it that life is resisting?
 "As Newton ascribed basic 'properties' (for example gravitation) to the physical matter of the cosmos, physicians should ascribe 'properties' to the physiological matter of life.
 But vital properties should be clearly distinguished from physical ones.
-Let us leave to chemistry its affinity, to physics its elasticity and gravity, and let us employ in physiology only sensibility and contractility."
+Let us leave to chemistry its affinity, to physical ones.
+Let us and gravity, and let us employ in physiology only sensibility and contractility."